AhmetGkp/Dictionary-Application/README.md

 # Dictionary-Application
 Create Your Own Dictionary!

--I have made this application to help me improve my Norwegian.
+-  I have made this application to help me improve my Norwegian.
 ## How To Use
 * It is quite simple to use that.